|1 – Affordable Options|

 - Information Security: Students in this course learn to adequately protect information using modern technologies.
 They also learn to monitor systems for security breaches and adjust programs to further secure information.

 - Systems Design: Students learn how to create efficient data storage systems.
-The course includes the practice of systems methodologies, as well as the specific elements that are involved in developing and implementing new systems.
+The course includes systems methodologies and the specific elements involved in developing and implementing new systems.

 What Unique Career Paths Can I Pursue With an MBA Specializing in Information Systems?

 Students who graduate with an online MBA in information systems can choose from a variety of career paths.
-Upon graduation, they possess a variety of information management skills, including the ability to program and monitor the technology that’s commonly used to safely store and distribute data.
+Upon graduation, they possess various information management skills, including the ability to program and monitor the technology commonly used to safely store and distribute data.
 This is a skill that’s in high demand in this day and age.

 Many graduates of online MBA programs with a concentration in information systems go on to become top-level technology managers for major corporations.
 Others choose to take on roles that offer them the opportunity to work hands-on with information and technologies.